DataDog/ansible-datadog/README.md

 To upgrade from Agent v6 to v7, use `datadog_agent_major_version: 7` to install the latest version or set `datadog_agent_version` to a specific version of Agent v7.
 Use similar logic to upgrade from Agent v5 to v6.

-#### Integrations installation
+#### Integration installation

 **Available for Agent v6.8+**

 Use the `datadog_integration` resource to install a specific version of a Datadog integration.
-Keep in mind, the Agent comes with all the integrations ([core integrations][19]) already installed.
+Keep in mind, the Agent comes with the [core integrations][19] already installed.
 This command is useful for upgrading a specific integration without upgrading the whole Agent.
-For more details, see [Integration Management][4].
+For more details, see [integration management][4].

-If you want to configure an integration, please refer to the `datadog_checks` [paragraph][21]
+If you want to configure an integration, refer to the `datadog_checks` [paragraph][21]

 Available actions: